mui/material-ui/docs/data/material/components/grid2/grid2.md

 ### Inheriting columns

-A nested grid container will inherit the columns from its parent unless the `columns` prop is specified to the instance.
+A nested grid container inherits the columns from its parent unless the `columns` prop is specified to the instance.

 {{"demo": "NestedGridColumns.js", "bg": true}}